What you should know and do before renovating your house in Vancouver

 Zillow, located in Seattle, has similar thoughts to Money Sense.
 They also provide a cost guide for your ROI (return on investment) and the principles listed here are universal.

 A professional designer can provide a better idea of the scope of work for the renovation without being influenced by the contractor.
-This prevents contractors from adding more work than is actually needed and contractors are not specifically trained to provide proper design ideas that meet industry standards.
+This prevents contractors from adding more work than is actually needed, and contractors are not specifically trained to provide proper design ideas that meet industry standards.

-Depending on the complexity of your design it could take as little as two weeks for your design plans to be completed.
+Depending on the complexity of your design, it could take as little as two weeks for your design plans to be completed.
 However, if the details and your preferences are more intricate, it could take longer.

-You have to keep in mind if your renovation requires permit, the permitting process can take several months, so be prepared.
+You have to keep in mind if your renovation requires a permit, the permitting process can take several months, so be prepared.